emmercm/www/src/blog/adding-a-favicon-to-metalsmith.md

     └── index.html
 ```

-Any valid PNG file will do for `src/favicon.png`.
+Any valid PNG file will do for `src/favicon.png`, so use a logo of yours or another website's.

 Then fill in your `src/page.hbs` like this: